theCreedo/ericjmlee-next/posts/spiritual-embodiment.md

 Other times, I will look at my situation and try to micro-manage it.
 In the midst of exhaustion, I’ll neglect my present duties, pile on extra responsibilities, and try to fight back by working harder (not smarter).
 By forgoing sleep and making achievements in other areas of my life (whether important or not), I hope to prove myself that I’m in control.

-Though these two ways have elements of importance in life (enjoyment, rest, and focus), the outcome is negative not only physically & mentally, but also spiritually.💀
+Though these two ways have elements of importance in life (enjoyment, rest, and focus), the outcome is negative not only physically & mentally, but also spiritually. 💀

 The concept that the pastor shared though, Spiritual Embodiment, explains how our spiritual lives are heavily influenced by our physical and emotional well-being.

-You are not just a brain on a stick.
+_You are not just a brain on a stick.
 Not just spirit.
-“You are embodied souls”
+“You are embodied souls”_

-Your environment.
+_Your environment.
 The habits you have.
-The things you do impact you spiritually.
+The things you do impact you spiritually._

-What you are consuming impacts you.
-Don't be naive.
+_What you are consuming impacts you.
+Don't be naive._

-—Personal notes taken from the Burnout & Loneliness Sermon
+_— Personal notes taken from the Burnout & Loneliness Sermon_

 Eating well, getting good rest, and exercising all influence the amount of energy we have to do good work and affect the mindset we can have in loving others.

 It has challenged me, when I am feeling despondent, instead of grabbing a bag of chips, to instead get a bowl of veggies.
-And when I find myself at my desk for too long, I try to take some time to do a few push-ups to keep my body fit.💪
+And when I find myself at my desk for too long, I try to take some time to do a few push-ups to keep my body fit. 💪

 This change doesn’t have to be too big.